 When a borrower is more than 30 days late on a loan payment, it becomes “past-due” or delinquent.
 Many institutions add a late fee to the original amount, and some report that late payment to the borrower’s credit report.

-Given that late payments will become far more common over the course of 2020, I wonder the impact of their presence on credit reports.
+Given that late payments could become more common throughout 2021, I wonder the impact of their presence on credit reports.
 But that’s a discussion for another article.